 Programme in detail

-The first two years of study introduce students to the nature and extent of planning issues and the circumstances in which they arise, and provide a broad understanding of how planning powers, agencies and policies are contributing to efforts to overcome contemporary planning problems.
-Students are encouraged to acquire and enhance their oral, written and visual communication skills and engage in group-based problem solving and practical work – gaining skills that are readily transferable to the workplace.
-Residential field classes are an integral part of modules in both Years One and Two.
+The first year of study introduces you to the nature and extent of planning issues and the circumstances in which they arise, and provides a broad understanding of how planning powers, agencies and policies are contributing to efforts to overcome contemporary planning problems.

 Department Key Facts